Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

 - You can find the removal tool in the official Microsoft Update Catalog.

 The Microsoft Update Catalog has been refreshed to include a tool that will remove all traces offrom your operating system.

 The giant tech company has been preparing to kill Flash Player for some time now and it now facilitates all the details to make sure that no traces of this program are left behind.

-The official removal date was December 31st, but if you still have it on your PC, you should perform this action using the mentioned tool.
+The official removal date was December 31st, but if you still have it on your PC, you should perform this action using the Flash removal tool.